Cougar Town: Critical reception

 Cougar Town opened to mixed reviews from critics.
 Metacritic gave the series 49 out of 100 based on the pilot episode, from the 21 reviews.
 Ken Tucker of Entertainment Weekly gave the pilot episode a B, commenting that the show mixes "clinical realism (when did you last hear a C-section scar used as a punchline?) with ridiculous slang (a new boob job is referred to as gorilla heads), Cougar Town is so brashly vulgar, it's endearing".
 Tucker also wrote that "the entire show is about getting and having sex...
 Cougar is so single-minded that this obsession itself becomes funny".
 Variety stated that the show "does feed into the dual sense of insecurity and self-empowerment that women harbor about getting older ... though, the execution here is consistently about as subtle as a kick to the groin".
 Los Angeles Times Mary McNamara said that the "maddening thing about Cougar Town is that it isn't completely unfunny or uncharming".
 Alan Sepinwall of The Star-Ledger feels that "Cougar Town is still finding itself, but it's already much better than the title would suggest [...] the show "has to walk a very careful line between making fun of the cougar concept and embracing it" although based on the two episodes "Cougar Town is self-aware enough to pull that off".
 USA Today was also favorable, saying that the show has "the right cast and good writing".

-Many critics have speculated that the show will only have a narrow target audience: older women; with Alessandra Stanley of The New York Times stating that the show's "plot description alone could drive away male viewers" while the Los Angeles Times Mary McNamara opined that it "is fun and exciting for women over 40".
+Many critics have speculated that the show would only have a narrow target audience: older women; with Alessandra Stanley of The New York Times stating that the show's "plot description alone could drive away male viewers" while the Los Angeles Times Mary McNamara opined that it "is fun and exciting for women over 40".
 Despite speculation, the show has done well with young males and young adults in all key demographics.